Free standard delivery on £50 spend Extra 10% off via App Earn £15 Credit? Over 210k reviews & 4.4 rated

 • Include options like almonds, walnuts, or cashews, which all offer a good protein return for their serving size.

-12. Choose Veggies High in Protein
+12. Choose veggies high in protein

 You can even find a significant protein boost in certain vegetables and plant-based staples, making them ideal for vegetarians or those seeking a mixed diet.
+Switching from low-protein vegetables to legumes is a powerful, simple swap.

 • Beans like black beans, chickpeas, soybeans, and lentils contain an average of 15-20g of protein per cooked cup, which is far higher than most other vegetables.

-• Include chia seeds and hemp seeds in your meals for additional plant-based protein, fibre, and healthy fats—add them to smoothies, salads, or soup toppings.
+• Include chia seeds and hemp seeds in your meals for additional plant-based protein, fibre, and healthy fats — add them to smoothies, salads, or soup toppings.

 Myprotein offers a range of high-quality, convenient products that can help you easily achieve your daily protein goals.